Proton Pass Business Review 2026: Password Management & Secure Documentation for Small Business

 | Vault Limits | 50 vaults (Pro) | Unlimited | Unlimited | Good |

-Proton Pass's combination of zero-knowledge encryption, Swiss jurisdiction, and open-source transparency provides an organization with a unique security profile compared to password managers with advanced threat protection.
+Proton Pass's combination of zero-knowledge encryption, Swiss privacy protections, CLI access, and open-source transparency provides a unique security and automation profile.

 Real-World Use Case